mbpeterson70/padm_project_peterson_appel/README.md

 The actual PDDL domain and all corresponding objects, predicates and actions can be found in the [sugar_spam_pddl.pddl](https://github.com/mbpeterson70/padm_project_peterson_appel/blob/main/src/sugar_spam_pddl.pddl) file and the problem statement can be found in the [p1.pddl](https://github.com/mbpeterson70/padm_project_peterson_appel/blob/main/src/p1.pddl) file.

+### Initial State

+The initial state was given in our problem statement.
+This includes:

+1. Sugar on the burner (on-burner su)

+2. Spam on the counter (on-counter sp)

+3. The gripper away from the counter and empty (gripper-empty)